LoganReyn/Learning/README.md

-# Machine Learning Notebooks
+# Collection of Machine Learning Notebooks
-## Completed at Ferris State
+### Completed at Ferris State